sysadmind/awsses_exporter/README.md

 ```

 AWS credentials are pulled via the rules in https://docs.aws.amazon.com/sdk-for-go/api/aws/#Config.
 Most notably you can use the environment variables `AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY`.

+If using config file, credentials file or web identity token file, make sure to set `AWS_SDK_LOAD_CONFIG=1`.

 ## Build